danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 - Another example is a concatenated string with a separator.
 It is best to treat these data items in 2 distinct fields.

 -  Don’t store encoded (pickle, json, other) objects in the database!
-If you need to run the python environment to decode the data, analyists who use SQL will have a difficult time querying and decoding this data.
+If you need to run the python environment to decode the data, analysts who use SQL will have a difficult time querying and decoding this data.

 Store everything
 ~~~~~~~~~~~~~~~~